gracesusanchen/gracesusanchen.github.io/source/_posts/2015-11-21-adding-separators-to-maionette-collectionviews.markdown

 <!-- More -->

 While Backbone.Marionette is ideal for rendering a collection of identical views, it is not as easy to insert separators between these.
-This post will describe how add separators between ItemViews.
+This post will describe how to add separators between ItemViews.

 ## The Goal